ehmicky/autoserver/docs/patch.md

 `apply` is a [function](functions.md) performing the transformation.
 It must return the new value after the transformation has been applied.
-Besides the regular [function variables](functions.md#variables), the following variables can be used:
+Besides the regular [parameters](functions.md#parameters), the following parameters can be used:
   - `value`: the current value of the attribute, i.e. before transformation
   - `arg`: the argument passed to the patch operator
   - `type`: the attribute's type, e.g. `string` or `integer`